ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Desktop applications

 [IPFS Desktop](https://github.com/ipfs/ipfs-desktop) is the official desktop client for IPFS.
 It comes with a built-in IPFS node that lets you pin files and gives you a link to share them.
-This is generally seen as the easiest point of entry into the IPFS ecosystem.
+This is one of the easiest ways to start pinning your files to IPFS.

 The [Brave](https://brave.com/) web browser has [built-in IPFS support](https://brave.com/ipfs-support/).
 It uses the same IPFS implementation as IPFS Desktop and resolves `ipfs://{cid}` addresses out-of-the-box.